An internal link is a hyperlink that connects content in different pages on your WordPress website or domain.

 The Inline Linking editor will display below your selection …

-(Inline Linking Tool)
+(WordPress Inline Linking Tool)

-(WordPress Inline Linking editor – Apply button)
+(Inline Linking editor – Apply button)

-Your link is now added …
+Your link has now been created …

-(Link added to content)
+(Hyperlink added to content)

-(WordPress Inline Linking – ‘Link Options’ button)
+(WordPress Inline Linking editor – ’Link Options’)

 This brings up the Insert/edit link window …

-(Internal content linking tool)
+(Internal linking tool)

 Enter the destination URL

-(WordPress Insert/edit link tool)
+(WordPress Insert/edit link editor)

 Or link to existing content

-(Click on the page or post you would like to link your content to)
+(Click on the post or page you would like to link to in your content)

-(Link to pages or posts)
+(Link to posts or pages)

 (Tick the box and your link will open in a new window)

-Congratulations … you have created an internal link to content in other pages or posts …
+Congratulations … you have created an internal link to your content …

 WordPress Automatically Detects Broken Links